-In fact, most of our supervillains are of an undetermined age.
+In fact, most of our supervillains are of undetermined age.
 This includes delights like the Alien from Alien and Scar from The Lion King.
-It also includes characters like Agent Smith from The Matrix and a someone who is technically a god, like Loki.
+It also includes characters like Agent Smith from The Matrix and someone who is technically a god, like Loki.

 Beyond that, most of our supervillains seem to be heading towards middle age.
 Maybe it's the mid-life crisis effect?

 Let's say those factors above like gender and race and age are all things that our supervillains are born with and therefore out of their control.
 What about the motivations for their dastardly crimes?
 Now, the following correspondence analysis may not have been the best way to visualize this, we admit.
 Mostly because the overlap in similarities between Revenge, Obsession, Power/Control, means that we have quite a few supervillains clustered closely together.
 But it does reveal some common motivations and who falls where.

 Obviously, we can see that motivations of power and control, obsession and revenge are shared by most.
 We can see a couple of main clusters.

 - The group including Darth Vader and Lord Voldemort that are evenly split between World Domination and Power/Control.

 - The group clustered towards Profit/Greed including most of our crime lords and Phyllis Dietrichson (Double Indemnity).